MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

 Using Azure AD naming policy for Office 365 groups requires that you possess but not necessarily assign an Azure Active Directory Premium P1 license or Azure AD Basic EDU license for each unique user (including guests) that is a member of one or more Office 365 groups.
 This is also required for the administrator that creates the Groups naming policy.

-## Prefix-Suffix Naming policy
+## Prefix-Suffix naming policy

 Prefixes and suffixes can either be fixed strings or user attributes.

-### Fixed Strings
+### Fixed strings

 You can use short strings that can help you differentiate groups in the GAL and Left nav of the group workloads.
-Some of the common prefixes suffixes are Keywords like 'Grp_Name' , '#Name', '_Name'
+Some of the common prefixes suffixes are Keywords like 'Grp\_Name' , '\#Name', '\_Name'

 ### Attributes